Joaov41/extractor/README.md

 	•	Formats the extracted comments with instructions for summarization.
 	•	Saves the comments to a .txt file in your system’s Downloads folder.
 	•	Copies the formatted comments directly to your clipboard for convenience.
+ Instruction for Mac

  Prerequisites
 	1. Python 3.7 or later: Make sure Python is installed on your system.
-You can download it here.
-	2. Pip: Ensure pip (Python package manager) is installed.
-It is usually included with Python installations.
+	2. Pip: Ensure pip is installed.

+Create a folder and place the py file inside.
+CD into that folder
 pip install requests pyperclip python red.py